ROCm/rocprofiler/doc/rocprofiler_spec.md

 macros and API methods can be used.

 Returning the error and error string methods:
-- rocprofiler_errno - method for returning the error number
 - rocprofiler_error_string - method for returning the error string

 Library version: